 On-the-job training (OJT) is a way to help individuals build skills and reestablish employment when they have limited skills, limited work history, and a history of unemployment, legal issues, or incarceration.
 OJT can be used as a hiring incentive with employers while helping customers to overcome employment barriers.
 The US Department of Labor offers the Federal Bonding Program, which can provide fidelity bonding for the first six months of employment for hard-to-place customers with a history of incarceration.

 OJT is a service for which VR pays an employer to train a VR customer who has been hired as an employee of the business earning the same rate of pay and benefits as other individuals without disabilities hired into the same or similar position.
 The employer trains the customer in the skills necessary to perform both essential and nonessential job duties.
-The specifications of the training are established using the VR OJT Worksheet and entered into a "Service Authorization" in RHW.
+The specifications of the training are established using the VR1609, On-the-Job Training Worksheet and entered into a "Service Authorization" in RHW.

 OJT is: